Burger King launching new chicken wraps

 TAMPA, Fla.
 (WFLA) — Burger King announced it will be launching new chicken wraps next week.

-The new “Royal Crispy Wraps” will be available beginning Monday, August 14, at participating restaurants nationwide, according to a news release.
+The new “Royal Crispy Wraps” will be available beginning on Monday at participating restaurants nationwide, according to a news release.

 The wraps will come in three flavors — classic, spicy, and honey mustard.
 The wraps are made with white meat chicken, tomatoes, lettuce, and a soft-shell tortilla.